-♦ EQUINOX GOLD CORP.
+◆ EQUINOX GOLD CORP.

 The Company has a 3%-5% sliding scale NSR on the production from Equinox Gold Corp.'s ("Equinox") open-pit Aurizona mine, located in Brazil ("Aurizona" or the "Aurizona Mine").
 At gold prices less than or equal to \$1,500 per ounce, the royalty is a 3% NSR.
-At gold prices between \$1,500 and \$2,000 per ounce, the royalty is a 4.0% NSR.
+At gold prices between \$1,500 and \$2,000 per ounce, the royalty is a 4% NSR.
+The royalty is calculated based on sales for the month and the average monthly gold price.
 In addition, Sandstorm holds a 2% NSR on Equinox's greenfields exploration ground.
-At any time prior to the commencement of commercial production, Equinox can purchase one-half of the greenfields NSR for a cash payment of \$10 million.
+At any time prior to the commencement of commercial production at the greenfields exploration ground, Equinox can purchase one-half of the greenfields NSR for a cash payment of \$10 million.